madmachineio/docs/docs/base/getting-started/step-by-step-guide.md

 :::

 The onboard RGB LED will show the current status of the USB connection.
-Wait until it turns to steady green.
+Wait until it turns to **steady green**.

 | LED State | RED | GREEN | BLUE |
 | :--- | :--- | :--- | :--- |